georgiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 A marital union may be annulled if it is legally invalid from the point of inception and if the petition for annulment is based on the following reasons:

-• One party possessed an unsound mind (mentally incompetent or incapacitated) at the time of union
+• One party possessed an unsound mind (mentally incompetent or incapacitated) at the time of the union.

 • The marriage was entered into forcefully or by duress